-In 2021-22, South Australia completed the review of the Morgan to Wellington groundwater model and accountable actions, with the revised model and salinity impacts endorsed by the Basin Salinity Management Advisory Panel at meeting 55 on 10 May 2022.
+In 2023-24, South Australia completed the review of the Pike-Murtho groundwater model and accountable actions.
+The review was endorsed by the Salt Interception Technical Working Group at meeting 18 on Wednesday 16 August 2023 and Basin Salinity Management Advisory Panel at meeting 62 on 16 August 2023.

-The review of the Pike-Murtho groundwater model and accountable actions was also substantially completed in 2021-22, and will be provided to the Basin Salinity Management Advisory Panel for endorsement following completion of the independent peer review.
+The review of the Woolpunda groundwater model and accountable actions was also substantially completed in 2023-24 and will be provided to the Basin Salinity Management Advisory Panel for endorsement following completion of the independent peer review.

-South Australia will review the Woolpunda groundwater model and associated accountable actions in 2022-23 and does not have any proposed amendments to the BSM2030 review plan.
+South Australia will review the Waikerie to Morgan groundwater model and associated accountable actions in 2024-25 and does not have any proposed amendments to the BSM2030 review plan.